 Naked has one more thing in common with Mountain Dew.

 Besides both being green and both being sugar water, Naked and Mountain Dew are both products of PepsiCo.
 That’s right, Naked is made by Pepsi.
 Does that scream quality and health?
 Hardly.

 Whether you’re concerned with health or not, the macronutrient ratios alone of Naked juice is a recipe for weight loss disaster.
 Consuming that much sugar on a regular basis is not a good idea for your metabolism, your waistline, or your health.

-Why bother with this stuff when you can get all of the vitamin, mineral, and enzymes — but higher quality — from other sources without taxing your hormones and liver?
-There’s simply no reason to drink these products.
+Why bother with this stuff when you can get all of the vitamins, minerals, and enzymes — and of higher quality — from other sources without taxing your hormones and liver?

 Are you a Naked Juice drinker?
 Recovering addict?
 Tell me your thoughts in the comments!